-The latest update to this website was 811am Tuesday (HST)
+The latest update to this website was at 528pm Thursday (HST)

 Hawaii’s MountainsHere’s a link to the live webcams on the summit of our tallest mountain Mauna Kea (~13,800 feet high) on the Big Island of Hawaii, and atop the Haleakala Crater (~10,023 feet) on Maui.
 These webcams are available during the daylight hours here in the islands, and at night whenever there’s a big moon shining down.
 Also, at night you will be able to see the stars, and the sunrise and sunset too…depending upon weather conditions.